krishna-pearl/SEO_Schema/README.md

 # SEO_Schema

-All Schema's You Need For SEO in 2020
+All Schema's You Need For SEO in 2021

-Creat And Update / Post Schema You Need For SEO In 2020.
+Creat And Update / Post Schema You Need For SEO In 2021.

+For testing Schema visit https://classyschema.org/ or https://search.google.com/structured-data/testing-tool

+Free to use if you find any error let me know.